 Greenville Drive Baseball Game

-If baseball isn’t your thing, then check out Greenville’s soccer team.
-I have yet to attend a match, but it’s on my list for this year if I can.
+If baseball isn’t your thing, then check out Greenville’s soccer teams.
+I’ve been to a Greenville Triumph game and really enjoyed it.
 And for those families with soccer aficionados, this is a perfect way to get them their fix locally.

 Trips